mariotoffia/gogreengrass/README.md

 ## Command Line Tool
 Install the command line tool by `go get -u github.com/mariotoffia/gogreengrass`.
-This tool may be used in order to generate the necessary go and python shim.
-For example (_see internal/example/lambda/main_):
+This tool may be used in order to generate the necessary go and python shim or to install the mock shared library if using C runtime.

 ```gogreengrass -h``` emits the following: